Moshood Abiola: Involvement in politics

-Abiola's involvement in politics started early on in life when he joined the National Council of Nigeria and the Cameroons (NCNC) at age 19.
-In 1979, the military government kept its word and handed over power to the civilian.
+Abiola's involvement in politics started early in his life, when he joined the National Council of Nigeria and the Cameroons (NCNC) at the age of 19.
+In 1979, the military government kept its word and handed over power to the civilians.
 As Abiola was already involved in politics, he joined the ruling National Party of Nigeria (NPN) in 1980 and was elected the state chairman of his party.
 Re-election was done in 1983 and everything looked promising since the re-elected president was from Abiola's party and based on the true transition to power in 1979; Abiola was eligible to go for the post of presidential candidate after the tenure of the re-elected president.
 However, his hope to become the president was shortly dashed away for the first time in 1983 when a military coup d'état swept away the re-elected president of his party and ended civilian rule in the country.

 Abiola was a member of Ansar Ud Deen organization in Nigeria.
 In the 1980s, through his National Concord Newspaper Abiola supported Islamic causes including introduction of a Sharia Court of Appeal in Southwestern Nigeria and Nigeria's entry to the Organization of Islamic Countries.
 The support given the latter received less favorable response from some readers of the National Concord.
 Notwithstanding, he was actively involved in the formation and activities of the National Sharia Committee.
 In 1984, he was given a title of Baba Adinni of Yorubaland by a committee of Muslim clerics.
 His support of Islam in Southern Nigeria earned him some recognition in the Northern region of the country.
-In his hometown of Abeokuta, Abiola built a Quran training center which was named after his mother Zulihat Abiola.
+In his hometown of Abeokuta, Abiola built a Quran training centre that was named after his mother, Zulihat Abiola.

 After a decade of military rule, General Ibrahim Babangida came under pressure to return democratic rule to Nigeria.
-After an aborted initial primary, Abiola stood for the presidential nomination of the Social Democratic Party (SDP) and beat Ambassador Baba Gana Kingibe and Alhaji Atiku Abubakar to secure the presidential nomination of the SDP ahead of the 12 June 1993 presidential elections.
+After an aborted initial primary, Abiola stood for the presidential nomination of the Social Democratic Party (SDP) and beat Ambassador Baba Gana Kingibe and Alhaji Atiku Abubakar to secure the presidential nomination of the SDP ahead of the 12 June 1993, presidential elections.
 Abiola had managed to work his way out of poverty through hard work.
 He established Abiola bookshops to provide affordable, locally produced textbooks in the 1980s when imported textbooks became out of the reach of ordinary Nigerians as the naira was devalued.
 He also made available daily necessities such as rice and soap at affordable prices in the market.